 1. Disciplinary Matters: USATF may bring Disciplinary proceedings on its own initiative or at an Association’s request against any member, delegate, athlete, coach, manager, official, trainer, member of any committee, or any other person or entity participating in Athletics.

 2. Grievances: Grievance Complaints may be filed only by and against individuals or entities that were, at the time that the conduct complained of occurred, and at the time the Complaint is filed, members, directors, or officers of USATF or otherwise subject to USATF’s jurisdiction.
 A non-member, former director, or former officer of USATF shall be subject to USATF’s jurisdiction to defend against a Grievance Complaint for an incident that occurred while he or she was a member, a director, or officer of USATF or otherwise subject to USATF’s jurisdiction.
 A Grievance Complaint may only be filed by a person or entity affected by the issues raised in the complaint.
+All individuals subject to a grievance will be provided with fair notice and an opportunity for a hearing prior to deciding the matter or imposing any penalty.

 3. USATF representative: The CEO may assign a person or persons to represent USATF’s interests in any proceeding.
 The representative may, on USATF’s behalf: